 - Compression Support Garments -Similar to Compression Stockings for Varicose Veins.
 Ask your Vein Specialist for a recommendation as you'll want one specifically designed for vulvar varicosities.
 Some designs also provide support for lower abdomen and lower back.

 - Change Positions -Avoid standing for long periods of time.
 Sit or lie down for a while to relieve pelvic pressure.

 - Elevate Hips -Elevating hips while lying down will promote circulation.
 A pillow or rolled towel under the hips would be helpful.

 - Cool Compress - This will ease pain and reduce swelling of the area.
 Make sure to use a comfortable temperature.

 Vaginal Varicose Vein Treatment

-Appearance of vaginal varicose veins should usually be seen within 6-8 weeks post-partum.
-Sometimes symptoms will ease as well, but if this is not the case for you, veins can be treated with a chemical injection, Sclerotherapy.
-One word of caution.
-It is important to rule out Chronic Venous Insufficiency before attempting any treatment as this is often the major underlying cause of vulvar varicosities.
+You most likely will not need treatment for vulvar varicose veins as improvement in the appearance of vaginal varicose veins is typically seen within 4-8 weeks post-partum.
+Sometimes symptoms will ease as well, but if this is not the case for you, veins can be treated based upon the underlying cause.
+It is important to evaluate for Chronic Venous Insufficiency and Pelvic Congestion Syndrome before attempting any treatment as these are often the major underlying cause of vulvar varicosities.